rmzelle/writing/specification-csl10-20100530.rst

 ^^^^

-The ``cs:info`` element contains all the style's metadata, many elements of which are borrowed from the |link| `Atom Syndication Format
+The ``cs:info`` element contains all the style's metadata, many elements of which are borrowed from the `Atom Syndication Format
 <http://tools.ietf.org/html/rfc4287>`_.
 Although it has no influence on how
 citations are formatted, complete and correct metadata is important if styles are made publicly available.
 Below is an example of a ``cs:info`` element,